tdwg/ac/docs/termlist.md

 ## 4 Layers

-The term set consists of two *Layers*, numbered *1* and *2*.
-The former comprise the central terms, likely to be meaningful for most media, even though only a few are mandatory.
-Implementers of AC representations should provide for at least Layer 1 if possible, and application writers should provide for robust treatment of Layer 1 terms, if only by ignoring them.
-Layer 2 terms are more likely to be useful for particular kinds of media or for applications requiring highly detailed resource descriptions.
-Each term description below indicates the Layer to which the term belongs.
+(The Audubon Core layer property has been deprecated as of 2020-01-27)

 ## 5 Literal- vs. URI-valued Terms

 Some terms have two versions, one expecting a string literal value and the other a URI.
-In these circumstances, the version expecting a string is named with the suffix "Literal", e.g. ac:metadataLanguageLiteral.
-In such cases, both forms may be provided, but care should be taken to ensure that the uses reflect the same intent.
+In these circumstances, the version expecting a string is named with the suffix "Literal", e.g. `ac:metadataLanguageLiteral`.
+In such cases, both forms MAY be provided, but care should be taken to ensure that the uses reflect the same intent.
 In case of ambiguity, the URI version prevails.
 All terms, including those whether or not with a specific "Literal" suffix, specify in their definition whether the